TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 		- Control unit- directos and coodirdations most of the operations in computer
 		- arithmetic logic unit ALU- performs arithmetic comparson and other operations
 		- registers- temporary storage (smaller and fastest), smaller and faster than the cache
-	- Input device registers data and the CPU does the processing and then does the output
+	- Input device registers data and the CPU does the processing and then does the output- control unit tells arithmetic logic unit ALU what opoeration to perform on the data and the ALU stores the result in an ouput register, the control unit moves the data between these registers, the ALU and memory
 	- Machine cycle will each instruction repeats 4 steps
 		- Fetch instructions and data by control unit
 		- interpret by control unit